tjworks/mongosaga/README.md

     <bean class="org.springframework.aop.framework.autoproxy.DefaultAdvisorAutoProxyCreator">
         <property name="proxyTargetClass" value="true"/>
     </bean>

+You can also refer to this PDF for informaiton of how to use: http://www.mongoing.com/wp-content/uploads/2016/05/DTCC2016%20Compensatable%20Transaction%20With%20MongoDB.pdf

 ## About logging

 To turn on debugging, either using the system property or a property file